-- a UK European Health Insurance Card (new UK EHIC), if you have rights under the Withdrawal Agreement
+- a UK European Health Insurance Card (UK EHIC), if you have rights under the Withdrawal Agreement

-For most people, the UK Global Health Insurance Card (GHIC) replaces the existing European Health Insurance Card (EHIC) for new applications.
-They provide the same access to healthcare in the EU.
+For most people, the UK Global Health Insurance Card (UK GHIC) replaces the existing European Health Insurance Card (EHIC) for new applications.

-A GHIC or EHIC is free of charge.
+A UK GHIC and new UK EHIC are free of charge.
 Beware of unofficial websites, they may charge you a fee to apply.

 You can apply for a new card up to 6 months before your current card expires.

-You can use an EHIC or GHIC to get state-provided medically necessary healthcare when you're visiting an EU country.
+You can use your card to access medically necessary state-provided healthcare when you're visiting an EU country.

 Medically necessary healthcare means healthcare that cannot reasonably wait until you come back to the UK.
-Whether treatment is necessary is decided by the healthcare provider in the country you are visiting.
+Whether treatment is necessary is decided by the healthcare provider in the country you're visiting.

 Medically necessary healthcare includes things like: